Real-Serious-Games/Factory/README.md

 The first parameter specifies a name of the factory instance and is for debugging only.
 Naming factorys helps when using multiple factories.

 The second parameter is an instance of an object that implements `ILogger`.
-This implementing class is defined by the you, for an example of the simplest possible implementation see the included example projects.
+This class must be implemented by you, for an example of the simplest possible implementation see the included example projects.

 # Factory Creation by Name